 So ready to make some dairy-free banana ice cream for yourself?
 All you need is some frozen bananas, a food processor and some creativity!

-1. Line cookie sheet with aluminum foil.
-Cut bananas into coins and place on lined cookie sheet.
-Freeze 5-6 hours, preferably over night.
+- Line cookie sheet with aluminum foil.
+Cut bananas into coins and place on a lined cookie sheet.
+Freeze 5-6 hours, preferably overnight.

-2. Remove hard, frozen banana chunks into food processor and process until they start to turn creamy.
+- Remove hard, frozen banana chunks into the food processor and process until they start to turn creamy.
 This might take a while.